tenable/terrascan/README.md

 ## Quick Start
 ### Step 1: Install
-Terrascan's binary for your architecture can be found on the [releases](https://github.com/accurics/terrascan/releases)
+Terrascan's supports multiple ways to install, including brew (see more below).

-Terrascan's binary for your architecture can be found on the [releases](https://github.com/accurics/terrascan/releases) page.
+Here, we will download the terrascan binary directly from the [releases](https://github.com/accurics/terrascan/releases) page.
+Make sure to select the right binary for your machine.
 Here's an example of how to install it:

 ```sh
 $ curl --location https://github.com/accurics/terrascan/releases/download/v1.2.0/terrascan_1.2.0_Darwin_x86_64.tar.gz --output terrascan.tar.gz